PMI Nutrition Dog Food receives the Advisor’s lowest rating of 1 star.

 - PMI Nutrition Canine Advantage Formula

-PMI Nutrition Gravy Crunches was selected to represent the other products in the line for this review.
+PMI Nutrition Bites and Bones Formula was selected to represent both products in the line for this review.

 Dry Dog Food

 Ingredients: Ground yellow corn, ground wheat, chicken by-product meal, meat and bone meal, wheat mill run, animal fat (preserved with BHA and citric acid), corn gluten meal, natural poultry flavor, salt, sunflower oil, potassium chloride, choline chloride, zinc sulfate, calcium carbonate, artificial color (yellow #5, red #40, blue #2), ferrous sulfate, vitamin E supplement, zinc oxide, l-lysine hydrochloride, manganese sulfate, copper sulfate, vitamin B12 supplement, niacin, biotin, vitamin A supplement, calcium pantothenate, thiamine mononitrate (source of vitamin B1), calcium iodate, sodium selenite, pyridoxine hydrochloride (source of vitamin B6), menadione sodium bisulfite complex (source of vitamin K activity), riboflavin supplement (source of vitamin B2), vitamin D3 supplement, cobalt carbonate, folic acid

 |Estimated Nutrient Content|

 |Dry Matter Basis||24%||9%||59%|

 The first ingredient in this dog food is corn.
 Corn is an inexpensive and controversial cereal grain.
 And aside from its energy content, this grain is of only modest nutritional value to a dog.